pillarjs/path-to-regexp/Readme.md

 ### Parameters

-The path has the ability to define parameters and automatically populate the keys array.
+The path string can be used to define parameters and populate the keys.

 #### Named Parameters

 Named parameters are defined by prefixing a colon to the parameter name (`:foo`).
-By default, this parameter will match up to the next path segment.
+By default, this parameter will match the following path segment.

 ```js
 var re = pathToRegexp('/:foo/:bar', keys)